 The best spot to place or install NBN connection box should be:

-• Close to a power outlet
+- Close to a power outlet

-• In a cool, dry area with good ventilation
+- In a cool, dry area with good ventilation

-• Away from foot traffic and disturbances, such as children or pets
+- Away from foot traffic and disturbances, such as children or pets

-• Easy to access if you need to troubleshoot your internet
+- Easy to access if you need to troubleshoot your internet.

-How much does it cost to move with an NBN connection box?
+Can I move with an NBN connection box?

 Because the NBN box belongs to your premises, you shouldn’t be taking it with you when you move house.
 Your new address should have its own NBN connection box waiting, and may use a completely different type of NBN technology that isn’t compatible with your current equipment.

 Even if your new home needs to have NBN installed, your NBN technician will bring a new, compatible NBN box with them on installation day.
-Taking your old NBN box with you when moving means you’ll have an unnecessarily piece of equipment you don’t need, and will also cause a hassle for the new residents of your previous address.
+Taking your old NBN box with you when moving means you’ll have an unnecessary piece of equipment you don’t need, and will also cause a hassle for the new residents of your previous address.

 If you’re moving, you should leave all NBN equipment at your old address (besides your modem/router, and any Ethernet or power cables you’ve purchased yourself).
 If you do accidentally take it with you, you can return it to NBN Co free of charge by printing a return label from Australia Post.